makersmelx/canvas-csv-autograder/README.md

 PYTHONPATH=. python3 grade_from_joj.py /tmp/Project2Bot.csv 2036 19399 85 1200
 ~~~

+### Step by Step
+1. Run system test on JOJ (1.0).
+Go to the scoreboard and export the grades with CSV file
+2. Go to the Grade Page on Canvas.
+Set default grade for the assignment to grade if you haven't done so.
+3. Run this script with information fetched in Step 1 and 2
+4. Done

 ### Further
 You can check `settings.py` to modify the script as you need.

+### How to prepare your own csv file
+By default,
+1. The grade should start from the second row.
+Write any thing as the title row in the first row.
+2. the third column of your csv should be the SJTU id of a student.
+3. The fourth column should be his total score.

+Prepare you csv following the rule above.

 ### Issues
 You are welcomed to post an issue or pull request if you encounter any problems regarding this repo.